Varsha Usgaonkar: Marathi Stardom and Hindi Film Career (1990–1995)

 In 1992, she had five Hindi film releases, including the action film Sone Ki Lanka opposite Chunky Pandey, the romantic comedy Ghar Jamai opposite Mithun, and the romantic drama Dilwale Kabhi Na Hare opposite Prithvi.
 She also appeared alongside Rishi Kapoor in Honeymoon, a Hindi remake of the hit Marathi film Kiss Bai Kiss (1988), which met with moderate success.
 However, it was the Marathi family drama Shubh Mangal Savdhan that stood out that year, emerging as one of the highest-grossing Marathi films of 1992.
 The year 1993 began on a high note with the Hindi blockbuster Tirangaa, an action drama co-starring Raaj Kumar and Nana Patekar, in which Usgaonkar played the love interest of Patekar’s character.
 The film, centered around preventing a nuclear terrorist attack on India, became one of the top-grossing Hindi films of the year.
 She also acted alongside Rajinikanth in Insaniyat Ke Devta and with Naseeruddin Shah in Hasti.

 While her success in Hindi cinema remained inconsistent, she continued to deliver acclaimed performances in Marathi films.
 That year, she played a glamorous film star in Ek Hota Vidushak, directed by Jabbar Patel and written by veteran playwright P. L. Deshpande.
 Her character encourages Aburao (played by Laxmikant Berde), a talented folk performer, to enter the film industry and later marries him for her own motives.
 The film, one of the rare Marathi productions exploring the lives of folk artists, was screened at the International Film Festival of India and went on to win the National Film Award for Best Feature Film in Marathi (1992), along with five Maharashtra State Film Awards, including a Best Actress nomination for Usgaonkar.
 Despite the critical acclaim, the film was a commercial failure.
 She next starred in Lapandav, the directorial debut of Shrabani Deodhar, where she played the daughter of Ashok Saraf, a notable casting choice, as the two had previously been paired as romantic leads.
 The film, a satirical family drama, won the National Film Award for Best Feature Film in Marathi (1993).
 Usgaonkar also took on a supporting role in Savat Mazi Ladki, by Smita Talwalkar, where she played the girlfriend of a married man (Mohan Joshi), whose wife (Neena Kulkarni) responds with unexpected kindness and affection.
-The film was a major box-office success and earned Usgaonkar the Maharashtra State Film Award for Best Supporting Actress.
+The film was a major box-office success and earned Usgaonkar nomination for the Maharashtra State Film Award for Best Supporting Actress.

-Additionally, she made a appearance in Saawan Kumar Tak’s Khal-Naaikaa, in which she was notably seen smoking a cigarette on screen, an uncommon portrayal for mainstream actresses at the time.
+Additionally, she made an appearance in Saawan Kumar Tak’s Khal-Naaikaa, in which she was notably seen smoking a cigarette on screen, an uncommon portrayal for mainstream actresses at the time.
 The following year was relatively less successful for Usgaonkar in terms of film roles, but she gained visibility on television with her brief but memorable appearance as Roopmati Nagrani in the fantasy series Chandrakanta, based on Devaki Nandan Khatri’s 1888 novel of the same name.